A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-A consequent calculation of the maximum packing fraction requires the consideration of the individual particle size classes' volume fractions.
-This can be achieved by retaining the particle size distribution existing in the fluent suspension state during the composition of the maximum packing fraction.
-This assumption can be expressed in the form
+We will derive the new model in a way that first the instructive case of bidisperse suspensions is treated explicitly in order to prepare the subsequent general derivation.
+It should be noted that the bidisperse model presented below has already been proposed by several authors (for instance~\citet{1987_Yu,1997_Gondret}), but it is helpful to discuss it in detail to prepare the polydisperse derivation (which appears to be novel).
+A consequent calculation of the maximum packing fraction can be achieved by retaining the particle size distribution existing in the fluent suspension state during the composition of the maximum packing fraction.
+This main assumption can be expressed in the form

-where~$\varphi_k^i$ in the state of maximum packing fraction corresponds to~$\dphi^i_k$ in the fluent state, that is the volume fraction of the~$k$th size class.
-Introducing the abbreviation
+where~$\varphi_k^i$ in the state of maximum packing fraction corresponds to~$\dphi^i_k$ in the fluent state, that is the volume fraction of the~$k$th size class. \subparagraph{Derivation for bidisperse systems}